 The nominal track-following control system is implemented.
-The PES samples are collected and the corresponding power spectra is shown in Fig. 5, which clearly indicates that the dominant disturbances uncompensated are in the range from 500 to 2000 Hz, especially, at the peak frequency of 500, 640, 700, 729, 810, 890, and 1030 Hz.
+The PES samples are collected and the corresponding power spectra is shown in Fig. 5, which clearly indicates that the dominant disturbances uncompensated are in the range from 500 to 2000 Hz, especially, at the peak frequency of 500, 640, 700, 729, 810, 890 and 1030 Hz.
 Therefore, the disturbance filter is designed to suppress these specific disturbances.
-First, we determine $S_R^d(s)$ by setting n = 7 and ω_i corresponding to each peak frequency.
-The smaller value of ζ{1i} and a bigger relative i ω_i ζ{1i} ζ{2i} 1 $2\pi \cdot 500$ $5 \times 10-4$ $5 \times 10 - 3$ 2 $2\pi \cdot 640$ $5 \times 10 - 4$ 0.01 3 $2\pi \cdot 700$ $1 \times 10 - 3$ 8 × 10-3 4 $2\pi \cdot 729$ $1 \times 10 - 3$ 8 × 10-3 5 $2\pi \cdot 810$ $5 \times 10 - 4$ $5 \times 10 - 3$ 6 $2\pi \cdot 890$ $5 \times 10 - 4$ $5 \times 10 - 3$ 7 $2\pi \cdot 1030$ $5 \times 10 - 4$ $5 \times 10 - 3$ ratio to ζ{2i} can lead to a higher reduction ratio at the disturbance frequency.
+First, we determine $S_R^d(s)$ by setting n = 7 and ω_i corresponding to the peak frequencies.
+The value of ζ{1i} and its relative ratio to ζ{2i} will determine the reduction ratio at the disturbance frequency.
 In our case, the values of these parameters are listed in Table II.
-Second, based on the chosen F and L we calculate N and X given by
+Second, based on the chosen F and L we calculate N and X given by,